nkchakra/Case_LFG/README.ISAAC.txt

 12/7/2018
+Gantt chart says I should be working on comment section Made layouts and comments work
+Established connectivity in all categories and updated look and feel of website Code refactored to be cleaner
-Gantt chart says I should be working on comment section Made layouts of comments work, putting finishing touches on website Before Tuesday, have to make superficial website changes, do various snapshot testing, establish more connectivity to backend, get domain name
+Before Tuesday, finish putting touches on website, do various snapshot testing, establish more connectivity to backend, get domain name
 Updated Comments, Videogames, All, Post, Sports, Misc

 11/30/2018